Robertsrenejoy7/Alert-Triage-Accuknox/README.md

 ## Overview
-The design focuses on helping security analysts review alerts, verify true threats vs false positives, and take response actions through a simple and clear workflow.
+This project presents a simple and practical Alert Triage Workflow designed for a cloud security platform.
+The workflow helps security analysts efficiently review incoming alerts, verify whether they are true threats or false positives, and take appropriate response actions.
+The design focuses on reducing alert fatigue, improving decision-making, and enabling faster and more accurate alert resolution through a clear, step-by-step flow.